 But so is the attack on every single taxpayer that he waged over the course of the past eight years, trying to dig his hand deeper and deeper into everybody's pocketbook.

-And uh already there are stories, and Charlie, I know you've heard these that uh are being floated around doubtless by the Shapiro people that uh when I put that in quotes, he wins.
+And already there are stories, and Charlie, I know you've heard these, that are being floated around, doubtless, by the Shapiro people that when, I put that in quotes, he wins, he intends to be on the Democratic ticket two years from now.

 I thought to myself, what does that mean?

-Is he saying that Joe Biden isn't is not going to be well enough to run for a second term?
+Is he saying that Joe Biden is not going to be well enough to run for a second term?

 Kamala Harris is going to retire.